AlonKellner/waloviz/README.md

 ## [Contributing](CONTRIBUTING.md)

 WaloViz is a beginner friendly open-source project!
-To make a contirbution, please read our [Contributing Guide](CONTRIBUTING.md).
+To make a contribution, please read our [Contributing Guide](CONTRIBUTING.md).

 ## Our Vision